 When creating a driver PIN, remember it must be different from the master PIN.

 If you erase the driver PIN (erase the 6 digits and save), this is equivalent to not having a driver PIN.
 In other words, it's a driver PIN reset.

 Add any notes you want about the lock system or its settings.

-On the bottom you see a list with the previous interactions.
+At the bottom, you will see a list of previous interactions.
 The following information can be seen:

-This show the command that was sent to the ELB-Lock system, from Frotcom, when applicable.
+This shows the command sent to the ELB-Lock system from Frotcom, when applicable.
 Possibilities are:

 |Sent by||Username of who sent the command, or "System", in case of system messages.|